Rio Lobo: Plot

 Cordona identifies Whitey as one of the traitors for whom McNally was looking.
 He tells McNally that Tuscarora needs help; his father and other ranchers are having land stolen by a rich man named Ketcham, who had the previous sheriff killed and installed Hendricks in his place.
 McNally, Cordona, and Delaney go to Rio Lobo, where they find the people living in terror of Hendricks and his men.
 Tuscarora's girlfriend Maria hides them in her house, while her friend Amelita distracts Hendricks' men.
 Hendricks has Tuscarora arrested on trumped-up charges, so McNally's group goes to get help from Tuscarora's father, Old Man Philips.

 McNally, Cordona, and Philips sneak into Ketcham's ranch, and McNally discovers that Ketcham is really Union Sergeant Major Ike Gorman, the second traitor for whom he was searching.
 McNally attacks Ketcham and forces him to sign the deeds back to their rightful owners.
 Taking Ketcham hostage, they send Cordona ahead to find the United States Cavalry.
-Upon arrival in Rio Lobo, they discover that Hendricks has beaten Maria and disfigured Amelita's face with a knife for helping McNally.
+Upon arrival back to Rio Lobo, they discover that Hendricks has beaten Maria and disfigured Amelita with a knife for helping McNally.
 Amelita swears to McNally that she will kill Hendricks herself.
+McNally tells her not if he kills him first.

 The men force Hendricks' party out of the jail and hole up there with Tuscarora to await the cavalry.
-However, Hendricks' men capture Cordona before he gets far, and offer to trade him for Ketcham.
+Hendricks' men capture Cordona before he gets far and offer to trade him for Ketcham.
 During the prisoner exchange, Cordona manages to give his captors the slip.
 McNally tells Hendricks that Ketcham is no longer of any use to the sheriff, since he signed back the deeds.
 Angered, Hendricks guns down his own boss, starting a firefight in which McNally and he are wounded.

 After a failed attempt to blow up the cantina that McNally's allies are using as a base, Hendricks' men are outflanked by the rest of the townspeople, who have rallied to help.
-As they flee, Hendricks tries to shoot them, but he has been using his rifle as a crutch, and with its muzzle clogged with dust, it explodes in his face.
+As they flee, Hendricks tries to shoot them, but he has been using his rifle as a crutch, and with its muzzle clogged with dirt, it explodes in his face.
 As he stumbles to his horse, Amelita shoots him, thus fulfilling her promise to McNally.